-- need to consider the number of children, staff and layout of the premises to ensure that a trained paediatric first aider is able to respond quickly to emergencies and therefore Providers may exceed the minimum requirements as a matter of best practice.
-All Paediatric First Aid and Emergency First Aid at Work training can be implemented as you renew your First Aid training.
-(Annex A) - 1.47 There is a policy about the exclusion of children who are ill or infectious which is discussed with parents.
+- 1.45 Sandpits are protected from contamination and the sand is clean.
+Water trays are emptied after each session and cleaned and disinfected regularly. - 1.46 There is a first aid box that is checked regularly and the contents replaced as necessary at the Premises and in any vehicles transporting children.
+This is readily accessible, but out of reach of children.
+The Childminder must be trained by an accredited trainer, in the full current paediatric first aid which is renewed every 3 years.
+Childminders need to consider the number of children and layout of the premises to ensure that they are able to respond quickly to emergencies.
+The Full Paediatric first aid training can be implemented as you renew your First Aid training.
+Childminders registered after the introduction of these standards must have the full Paediatric first aid before they commence working. - 1.47 There is a policy about the exclusion of children who are ill or infectious which is discussed with parents.
 This includes a procedure for contacting parents or another adult designated by the parent if a child becomes ill while in the registered person's care.
 The registered person notifies other parents if a child attending has been diagnosed as having an infectious disease, if appropriate. - 1.48 No child should be permitted to stay at the setting if the child appears to be ill.
-If a child becomes unwell during their time with the Provider, care is taken to prevent possible infection, parents are notified as soon as possible and necessary steps are taken to make the child comfortable.
+If a child becomes unwell during their time with the Childminder, care is taken to prevent possible infection, parents are notified as soon as possible and necessary steps are taken to make the child comfortable.
 Notify the Registration and Inspection team of any outbreaks. - 1.49 If a child has a long term health condition or requires regular support and or medication a Health Care plan should be in place which has been completed with advice from a qualified healthcare professional.